 The higher benefit amount will then continue in the form of a survivor benefit for the longest spouse to live and can provide a powerful type of life insurance in the form of inflation-adjusted life-long income.

-By April 1st of the year, after you reach age 70 ½, the IRS requires that you start taking withdrawals from your qualified retirement accounts like IRAs or 401(k) plans.
+When you reach age 72, the IRS requires that you start taking withdrawals from your qualified retirement accounts such as IRAs or 401(k) plans.
 Although many people wait until they are required to take these distributions, this does not always make sense.

 Guaranteed Income Choices Could Be an Option